the-ashish-gaikwad/qr-code-challenge-fm/README.md

 ## Acknowledgments

-A big thank you to Frontend Mentor for their well-organized resources and learning paths.
+A big thank you to Frontend Mentor for their well-organized resources and learning path.
 It’s a fantastic platform for anyone looking to improve their web development skills through hands-on practice.